kirbydesign/designsystem/.github/CONTRIBUTING.md

 * Others i might have forgotten?

 ### Commit

-* Focus on one thing per commit
+- Focus on one thing per commit
-* Keep changes as small as possible
+- Keep changes as small as possible
-* Only commit related functinoality for each commit
+- Only commit related functionality for each commit
-* Commit often
+- Commit often
-* Strive for each commit to compile/build and pass tests
+- Strive for each commit to compile/build and pass tests
-* Use [gitmoji](https://gitmoji.dev) when possible - point to VSCode extension and CLI tool
+- Use [gitmoji](https://gitmoji.dev) when possible - point to VSCode extension and CLI tool
-* sidenote: when merging the CI pipeline combines each commit to a merge commit containing all commit messages
+- sidenote: when merging the CI pipeline combines each commit to a merge commit containing all commit messages

 ### Self-review